Acceptance. That's the most important thing Irene wants to inspire from her photographs—in the least dramatic sense of the word, of course.

 “I think being there as somebody is struggling and, you know, trying to get their bearings, and being right there to encourage them is really a beautiful and empowering thing.”

 It is not everyday that you find a photographer who wants to capture the events leading up to the unforgettable moment.Irene Yee is a climbing photographer that has been creating buzz on social media and the national climbing scene.
 She has a massive following on instagram (her handle is @ladylockoff) where she posts all her distinctive work.
-What’s different about her, apart from her crimson hair and bright, colorful outfits, is that she captures photos of mostly amateur women climbers in their most genuine and real women.
+What’s different about her, apart from her crimson hair and bright, colorful outfits, is that she captures photos of mostly amateur women climbers in their most genuine and relatable moments.

 “The best feeling is being at the top of the chains with a female climber on her first sport lead, you know 5.7, and giving her a high five at the top,” Yee said.